FranckG28/projet-gutmann-franck/README.md

 Instagras is a social burgers network where you can share and taste burgers with the world.

+    ⚠️ Don't use real password to register, the app is not secure.

 ## Development installation

 ### Frontend